 Once you have set your annual goal you need to start breaking it down, also known as ‘chunking’

-March is the end of the first quarter for this year some people will be reviewing what they have achieved so far this year and planning the next quarter.
+Some people will be reviewing what they have achieved so far this year and planning for the next quarter.

 Is this you?

 Most employers ask employees to review their progress quarterly but how many of us do this for our own personal development and growth?

 Reviewing our progress on a regular basis helps us keep track of where we are and how we are progressing to what or where we want to be.

 Have you achieved what you wanted to achieve so far?
 Would regular reviews of your progress have helped you achieve more?
 Do you know what you want to do differently so that you can be even more successful?

 Once the goal has been ‘chunked’ into quarters you can focus on breaking them down even further into individual tasks and activities.
 The smaller the chunk the higher the chance of success.

 Set tasks and activities to achieve each week.
 Prioritise certain tasks and where possible diarise the time to complete them rather than just having a ‘to do’ list.

 Be specific about what you will need to do, and when.
 Keep it recorded and in a place where you won’t forget about it!